edurant/edurant.github.io/advising/durant.md

 * Use the option that requires me to confirm the meeting (usually the default).
 * Use one of the following meeting titles: "Advising", "Advising-YourLastName", or "Advising-YourLastName/Durant".
 * Use the following meeting location: "L339".
 (This is my office.)
 * Many clients that connect to our Exchange Server work well.
-Here are some options (let me know of other popular options that are confirmed to work):
+Here are some options:
   * Windows: Outlook desktop client
   * Web: [Outlook Web Access](https://outlook.office365.com/) using Chrome or Internet Explorer
   * iOS: Calendar or Microsoft Outlook app